prasaar/aiwhispr/howto/streamlit/README_CONFIGURE_USING_STREAMLIT_APP.md

 If you want to leverage multiple CPU's for indexing(reading content, create vector embedding, store in vector database) then specify this in the test box for number of parallel processes.
 Our recommendation is that this should be 1 or max ( Number of CPU's/ 2).
 Example on a 8 CPU machine this should be set to 4.
-AIWHispr used multiprocessing to bypass the Python GIL limitations.
+AIWhispr uses multiprocessing to bypass the Python GIL limitations.

 Click on "Use This LLM Service Config"  to create the final version of your vector embedding pipeline configuration file.